Clinton, Obama finally appalled by Weinstein as The New Yorker runs sexual assault allegations

 But Clinton, as cautious as she was during the campaign, said nothing.

-Barack Obama, also the beneficiary of a Weinstein fundraiser, spoke out last yesterday.
+Barack Obama, also the beneficiary of a Weinstein fundraiser, spoke out late yesterday.
 He said in a statement: "Michelle and I have been disgusted by the recent reports about Harvey Weinstein.
 Any man who demeans and degrades women in such fashion needs to be condemned and held accountable, regardless of wealth or status."

 I don’t blame anyone outside of his circles for being friendly with, or taking money from, a guy who was churning out Oscar-winning movies.
 But once the New York Times disclosed the sexual harassment allegations, and his own company suspended and then fired him, there was little reason to remain silent.